-During the three months ended March 31, 2024, 4,939,647 tonnes of material were mined, equivalent to a mining rate of 54,282 tonnes of material per day.

-In this period, 465,895 tonnes of ore were mined, equivalent to a mining rate of 5,120 tonnes of ore per day, at an average grade of 2.07g/t.
-Completion of the west wall pushback has meant production areas are increasing, which allows maintaining higher production rates than was in the annual plan.
-Both ore tonnes mined and ore grade were higher than in Q4 2023.
+During the three months ended March 31, 2025, 2,889,975 tonnes of material were mined, equivalent to a mining rate of 32,111 tonnes of material per day.
+In this period, 272,375 tonnes of ore were mined, equivalent to a mining rate of 3,026 tonnes of ore per day, at an improved average grade of 2.42g/t.
+Ore mining rates were lower but at a higher average grade than previous quarter.
+Lower mining rates were due to the aging fleet of the mining contractor, resulting in lower availabilities of its fleet.
+In order to resolve this, five new trucks were purchased and delivered in early 2025 and excavators scheduled for comprehensive overhauls in Q2 2025 to return to the higher mining rates.

-The stockpile balance at the end of the period increased by 59.1% to 861,254 tonnes of ore at an average grade of 1.06g/t.
-This comprised 18,605 tonnes (6.21g/t) at high grade, 19,322 tonnes (1.98g/t) at medium grade, 814,859 tonnes (0.88g/t) at low grade and 8,468 tonnes (4.29g/t) on the coarse ore stockpile between the crusher and mill.
+The ore stockpile decreased by 2,901 oz to 41,399 oz of Au at an average grade of 0.85g/t of Au.
+The stockpile comprised of 5,524 tonnes (4.91g/t) at high grade, 3,335 tonnes (1.90g/t) at medium grade, 1,306,507 tonnes (0.84g/t) at low grade and 1,883 tonnes (2.68g/t) on the coarse ore stockpile between the crusher and mill.

-The significant stockpile available (approximately 1 year of process plant supply) offers flexibility and low risk for future process plant production.
-The mine will continue to feed higher grade material in preference to low grade material and the lower grade material will be processed later in the mine life.

-Notably the stockpile is reflected on the balance sheet under inventory and is reflected at mining cost per tonne.
+The significant stockpile available (more than 1 year of process plant supply) offers flexibility and low risk for future process plant production.
+The mine will continue to feed higher grade material in preference to low grade material and the lower grade material will be processed later in the mine life and during periods of reduced or minimal mining activity.
+The stockpile is reflected on the balance sheet under inventory and is reflected at mining cost per tonne.